snoophogg/PicoOpenTherm/README.md

 picotool load build/picoopentherm.uf2
 ```

-The provisioning scripts use `kvstore-util` to create a configuration binary and flash it to the correct location in the Pico's flash memory (last 256KB).
+The provisioning scripts use `kvstore-util` to create a configuration binary and flash it to the kvstore region at **0x101C0000** (128KB reserved space).

 📖 **See [PROVISIONING.md](PROVISIONING.md) for detailed instructions, pre-built tool download links, and troubleshooting.**